Saharco/Software-Design-1/base/README.md

 ### Implementation Summary

 #### Database Abstraction
 Provides a convenient file system hierarchy for remote storage.
-Split into 5 main interfaces:
+Split into five interfaces:

 * **DatabaseFactory**: opens new / existing databases.
+Implemented in CourseAppDatabaseFactory.
 * **Database**: akin to a *file system*: references its root.
 Used solely for navigating to nested collections.
 * **CollectionReference**: akin to a *folder* in a file system.
 Used solely for holding documents.
 * **DocumentReference**: akin to a *file* in a file system.
 Values are set in a key-value fashion.
 Terminal operations include: write/read/update/delete etc.